High Octane Winter Fuel – Sugar-free Recipes to Curb Your Carb Cravings

 Beans and Legumes

-One study conducted by dietitian Tonya Turner in 2013 showed that a diet high in fiber and beans provided satiation and decreased hunger.
-Diets high in fiber can reduce cravings, and lead to potential weight loss.[8]
-Another study using Borlotto beans found that consumption of this variety of bean helped control ghrelin – in turn, increasing satietyand fullness.
-[9]
+One study conducted by dietitian Tonya Turner in 2013 showed that a diet high in fibre and beans provided satiation and decreased hunger.
+Diets high in fibre can reduce cravings, and lead to potential weight loss.
+Another study using Barlotto beans found that consumption of this variety of bean helped control ghrelin – in turn, increasing satiety and fullness.

 Green Tea